rakafo/INE-Workbook-helper/README.md

 AVAILABLE_DEVICES = 10  # CHANGE THIS
 ```
 My configuration uses port 2100 as base, i.e. R0, so R1 is 2101.
-Set AVAILABLE_DEVICES to a number of how many CSR instances you have running.
+Set AVAILABLE_DEVICES to a number of device instances you have running.
 If incorrect number is used, there will be connectivity errors when deleting running configurations, but otherwise functionality is not impacted.

 ### 3. load INE CCIEv5 advanced.technology.labs configurations
 Script searches for '/ine.ccie.rsv5.workbook.initial.configs/advanced.technology.labs' within the current directory.
 Must change AVAILABLE_DEVICES number to 20.
 INE configs aren't provided by me.
+INE configs are parsed if using IOL so GigabitEthernet1 becomes Ethernet0/0.
+Transparent to the user, just be aware when pasting answers that they'll need to be changed as well.

 # Assumptions
+## CSR1000v
-- CSR1000v is using Gi1 interface;
+- GigabitEthernet1 is implied;
 - virtual console ports in hypervisor are consistently numbered, i.e. CSR1 - port x, CSR2 - port x+1;
+- there is a base startup-config saved as 'nvram:startup-config;
+## IOL
+- Ethernet0/0 is implied;
-- there is a base startup-config saved as 'startup-config';
+- there is a base startup-config saved as 'unix:startup-config.
+Since eve-ng provides a convenient configuration restore as well, this is added for feature parity, but may otherwise be unused;
+- using the following topology:
+!(topo)[auxilary/IOL_topology.png]

 # Installation
-`pip install Cerberus PyYAML`
+`pip install -r requirements.txt`